-A. The District's Evaluation Instrument shall be based on the Utah Effectiveness Standards:

-- B. Educator Evaluation Multiple Lines of Evidence: - 1.
-Self Evaluation: Each Educator shall engage in a self-assessment and develop a professional growth plan using the Effectiveness Standards no later than 30 days before the Summative Evaluation.
-Educators shall use the District on-line tool to conduct their self-assessment and document their professional growth plan. - 2.
+- 1. The District's Evaluation Instrument shall be based on the Utah Effectiveness Standards: - 2.
+Educator Evaluation Multiple Lines of Evidence: - a.
+Self-Evaluation: Each Educator shall engage in a self-assessment and develop a professional growth plan using the Effectiveness Standards no later than 30 days before the Summative Evaluation.
+Educators shall use the District on-line tool to conduct their self-assessment and document their professional growth plan. - b.
 Instruction: The District will measure effective, consistent, and meaningful instruction using the principles and guidelines outlined in the Effectiveness Standards.
-This is primarily accomplished and documented using the District Evaluation Instrument through a reasonable number of observations and other indicators of instructional knowledge, skill, and ability. - 3.
-Student Academic Growth: The District will measure student academic growth using: - a.
-Learning goals measuring long-term outcomes linked to the appropriate specific content knowledge and skills from the Utah Core Standards; - b.
-Assessments; and - c.
-Targets for incremental monitoring of student academic growth. - 4.
+This is primarily accomplished and documented using the District Evaluation Instrument through a reasonable number of observations and other indicators of instructional knowledge, skill, and ability. - c.
+Student Academic Growth: The District will measure student academic growth using: - Learning goals measuring long-term outcomes linked to the appropriate specific content knowledge and skills from the Utah Core Standards; - ii.
+Assessments: and - iii.
+Targets for incremental monitoring of student academic growth.

+- d.
 Stakeholder Input: Parents and students will be given the opportunity to provide input using available tools and web-based surveys.
-Data will be recorded and measured for both elementary and secondary schools to provide feedback on school climate and educator effectiveness. - 5.
-Random Evaluation: (Walk-through Evaluation) At any time the principal or designee may randomly and informally evaluate an Educator and record observations using the applicable Effectiveness Standards and evaluation instruments.
+Data will be recorded and measured for both elementary and secondary schools to provide feedback on school climate and educator effectiveness. - e.
+Random Evaluation: (Walk-through Evaluation) At any time the principal or designee may randomly and informally evaluate an Educator and record observations using the applicable Effectiveness Standards and evaluation instruments. - f.
+Supervisor Observations: Evaluation will include a reasonable number of supervisor observations, sufficient in number to ensure adequate reliability.
+These observations shall meet the requirements of Utah Admin.
+Rules R277-533-4. - g.
+Professional Growth: Evaluation will address evidence of professional growth and other indicators of instructional improvement based on the Utah Effective Teaching Standards. - h.
+For Administrators, the evaluation shall include employee input and also shall assess the Administrator's effectiveness in evaluating the employee performance in a school for which the Administrator has responsibility or within the Administrator's assignment within the District.